-- Ref.
-Architecture Specification Part 4 provides the specification of ECOA Fault Handling at infrastructure level API. - Depending on the platform, there may be different technical implementations of ECOA Fault Handling at infrastructure level as long as it complies with the logical API of the ECOA infrastructure.
+- Ref. |Architecture Specification Part 4| provides the specification of ECOA Fault Handling at infrastructure level API. - Depending on the platform, there may be different technical implementations of ECOA Fault Handling at infrastructure level as long as it complies with the logical API of the ECOA infrastructure.
 Technical implementations may vary in terms of architecture/usage (choice of the number of ECOA Fault Handler entities on the platform) and in terms of software implementation (e.g. it could be implemented as an ASC endowed with an extended API, or not). - ECOA Fault Handling at infrastructure level does not address any functional issue.
 It does not have any knowledge of functional fault propagation chains throughout the system.
-It does not react or act upon ECOA services availability. - This clear separation allows considering generic implementations of ECOA Fault Handling at infrastructure level.
-Indeed, its behaviour could entirely be configured by means of external datafiles (configuration tables), as shown in Figure 15.
+It does not react or act upon ECOA services availability.